Log-concave poset inequalities: Final remarks and open problems

 \subsection{Acknowledgements}

-We are grateful to Marcelo Aguiar, Noga Alon, Nima Anari, Andy Berget, Olivier Bernardi, June Huh, Jeff Kahn, Jonathan Leake, Alejandro Morales, Yair Shenfeld and Hunter Spink for helpful discussions and remarks on the subject.
-Special thanks to Ramon van Handel for many insightful comments on the draft of the paper and help with the references.
+We are grateful to Marcelo Aguiar, Noga Alon, Nima Anari, Andy Berget, Olivier Bernardi, June Huh, Jeff Kahn, Jonathan Leake, Alejandro Morales, Yair Shenfeld, Hunter Spink and Cynthia Vinzant for helpful discussions and remarks on the subject.
+Special thanks to Ramon van Handel for many insightful comments on the draft of the paper, for his detailed suggestions on how to streamline the proof of Theorem~\ref{t:equality Hyp}, and for help with the references.
 We are also thankful to Christian Ikenmeyer and Greta Panova for numerous interesting conversations on poset inequalities, and to Joseph Kung for the personal story~\cite{Kung-letter} behind~$\S$\ref{ss:finrem-Rota}.
 We give no thanks to COVID-19, which made writing this paper miserable.
 The first author was partially supported by the Simons Foundation.
 The second author was partially supported by the~NSF.

 }

 1.1cm